3rd/image.nvim/README.md

 })
 ```

+## Tmux

+- You must set: `set -gq allow-passthrough on`
+- If you want the images to be automatically hidden/shown when you switch windows, set: `set -g visual-activity off`

 ### Try it out with a minimal setup

 Download [minimal-setup.lua](./minimal-setup.lua) from the root of this repository and run the demo with: